andrewnguonly/Lumos/README.md

 ![Screenshot of Lumos](./screenshots/lumos_screenshot_5.png)

 This Chrome extension is powered by [Ollama](https://ollama.ai/).
-Inference is done on your local machine without any _external_ server support.
+Inference is done on your local machine without any _remote_ server support.
 However, due to security constraints in the Chrome extension platform, the app does rely on _local_ server support to run the LLM.
 This app is inspired by the [Chrome extension example](https://github.com/mlc-ai/web-llm/tree/main/examples/chrome-extension) provided by the [Web LLM project](https://webllm.mlc.ai/) and the [local LLM examples](https://js.langchain.com/docs/use_cases/question_answering/local_retrieval_qa) provided by [LangChain](https://github.com/langchain-ai/langchainjs).

 - [Ollama (Home)](https://ollama.ai/)
 - [Ollama (GitHub)](https://github.com/jmorganca/ollama)